 Figure 3: Sample KPIs for DevOps Teams

-We can also observe the success of DevOps team over time as individuals add new skills based on the DevOps core principle of sharing.
+We can also observe the success of DevOps team structure over time as individuals add new skills based on the DevOps core principle of sharing.
 By sharing information, DevOps teams can overcome current challenges and create institutional knowledge to ease the burden of future endeavors.
 One of the ways that this knowledge base can be built is by truly understanding and embracing the retrospective, a key component of scrum and AGILE methodology and a core tenant of DevOps.
 During retrospectives, the AGILE team reflects on what happened during the previous sprint or iteration and identifies both the success and opportunities for improvement moving forward.
 A high functioning DevOps team takes retrospectives seriously as a way to continuously improve.
 Areas where sprints could improve can become really great knowledge articles about how to overcome certain technical blockers.
 I have seen shared databases of retrospectives leveraged not only to help onboard new team members but queried regularly as a first time in overcoming roadblocks or root causes analysis.

 Another tried and true method of sharing that most people have heard of is the concept of a lunch and learn, in which team members present on a topic, usually focusing on a success from a current or previous project.
 An alternative to the lunch and learn is where a project team would present on an issue currently experienced in an active project.
 The lunch and troubleshoot model would pull in individuals from other project teams who may have the expertise to ultimately resolve the issue.
 In this way, over time, there can be a sharing of skills across DevOps teams to the betterment of the company overall.